X

 As you likely already know, all cloud providers need to offer a scale of services and matching payment systems, so as to make sure that the service is fairly rated and that different users can find or customize the level of support and service they need.
 While AWS has a sliding payment system for their support services, Azure has a flat monthly fee, making sure that you can count on their support no matter the abundance of work needed.

-To maximize the potential that Azure offers, most businesses will rely on Azure managed services to make the most of its built-in automation features, build stronger infrastructures, and ensure lower costs across the board.
+To maximize the potential that Azure offers, most businesses will rely on Azure-managed services to make the most of its built-in automation features, build stronger infrastructures, and ensure lower costs across the board.
 The flexibility of Azure enables this approach, making it a top pick for many who will use experts to handle their cloud migration and future cloud management needs.

 Pricing as a major contributor

 For many companies, it boils down to the cost-effectiveness and the perceived value they get for the money they pay.
-AWS offers per-hour billing, which can be on-demand, allowing you to pay for what you use, spot, which allows you to bid for extra capacity, or reserved with upfront costs.
-Azure, on the other hand, goes the extra mile and charges per minute, which offers more precision in what the user is paying for, and makes a more compelling case.
+AWS offers per-hour billing, which can be on-demand, allowing you to pay for what you use, spot, which allows you to bid for extra capacity, or reserve with upfront costs.
+Azure, on the other hand, goes the extra mile and charges per minute, which offers more precision in what the user is paying for and makes a more compelling case.

 Scalability, computing, and security